 Looking for a Best Buy baby monitor?
-Watch our video, above, to see the rigorous tests each baby monitor we review goes through.
+Watch our video below to see the rigorous tests each baby monitor we review goes through.

-Baby monitor manufacturers make bold claims about range and battery life.
-Our extensive independent testing reveals the models with the longest battery life and the best signal, and weeds out the baby monitors where the sound quality is so poor or the picture so fuzzy you won't be able to tell if your baby needs you or not.
+Our extensive independent testing reveals which have the longest battery life and the best signal, and weeds out the baby monitors where the sound quality is so poor or the picture so fuzzy you won't be able to tell if your baby needs you or not.

-If you're worried about stories you've read about wi-fi baby monitors being hacked, you'll be relieved to hear that we test this type of monitor for security as well.
+If you're worried about stories you've read about wi-fi baby monitors being hacked, you'll be relieved to hear that we test for security and privacy as well.

 Which baby monitor has the best signal range?

 No matter where you live, you want a baby monitor you can rely on.
 We check for signal, picture and sound in these three ways.

 - From room to room We test monitors by setting up the baby unit in one room with a simulated crying baby (you'll be pleased to know we don't make a real baby cry for our testing).
 Our experts make note of the quality of signal, picture and sound as they move away from the baby unit through three rooms, recording when the signal, picture and sound starts to deteriorate and when it's lost altogether.

 - Indoors to outdoors We take the parent-unit part of the monitor outside and walk as far as possible until the quality of reception and range declines, or is lost – useful if you have a large garden and plan to be out there while your baby takes a nap.

 - In Eco mode We see if switching to Eco mode affects the reception or signal strength in any way